a-cosmology-group/acg/resources/tension-with-models.md

 ### Matter-antimatter asymmetry

-- There is as of yet no consensus theory to explain <span class="js-about-item-abstr">the baryon asymmetry problem</span>.
+- There is as of yet no consensus theory to explain the baryon asymmetry problem.
 There is no observation of antimatter or evidence for CP violation.

   The gap between prediction and observation is attributed to an unknown process that produced baryon number non-conservation - more baryons than anti-baryons.
 Such processes have never been observed in any experiments on earth.